johnhong1206/nesttypeGmail/README.md

 This is Gmail UI Clone
-This Project is built with NextJs, Recoil, Tailwind CSS, Spotify API
+This Project is built with NextJs, Typescrypt Recoil, Tailwind CSS, Spotify API

 ---Main Function---
 1) Email Posting